Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Introduction

 \mypara{Model learning from data.} In the second half of the paper, we connect our robustness error bounds to the statistical rates at which the performance of a policy, obtained under a model estimated via sampling, approaches that of the optimal policy.
 We will refer to this general setting as {\it model learning from data}.

 \mysubpara{Model-based offline learning.} If the model estimation is done via sampling the transition kernel and cost function, the setting will fall under model-based offline learning.
-For finite MDPs, the statistical rates of error bounds has been well studied for both model estimation with i.i.d samples \cite{GheshlaghiAzar2013,pmlr-v125-agarwal20b} and model estimation from one trajectory \cite{10.1609/aaai.v37i7.25989}.
-Results for continuous MDPs often impose structural assumptions on the transition kernel, such as the kernel can be paramerized \cite{Dufour2015-qu, NEURIPS2021_c21f4ce7}.
-In Section \ref{secSampleCo}, we build on the rich literature concerning the fundamental performance loss of static discretization in MDPs \cite{VanRoy2006, yu2012discretizedapproximationspomdpaverage, Saldi2015, Saldi20152, SaLiYuSpringer} to establish statistical rates for model-based learning under MDPs with Wasserstein-1 Lipschitz transition kernels, under both i.i.d. sampling (Theorem \ref{thm:independent_transitions_both}) and one trajectory of samples (Theorem \ref{cor:single_tranjectory} and \ref{cor:quantize}).
+For finite MDPs, the statistical rates of error bounds have been well studied for both model estimation with i.i.d.~samples \cite{GheshlaghiAzar2013,pmlr-v125-agarwal20b} and model estimation from one trajectory \cite{10.1609/aaai.v37i7.25989}.
+Results for continuous MDPs often impose structural assumptions on the transition kernel, such as the kernel can be parameterized \cite{Dufour2015-qu, NEURIPS2021_c21f4ce7}.
+In Section \ref{secSampleCo}, we build on the rich literature concerning the fundamental performance loss of static discretization in MDPs \cite{VanRoy2006, yu2012discretizedapproximationspomdpaverage, Saldi2015, Saldi20152, SaLiYuSpringer} to establish statistical rates for model-based learning under MDPs with Wasserstein-1 Lipschitz transition kernels, under both i.i.d.~sampling (Theorem \ref{thm:independent_transitions_both}) and one trajectory of samples (Theorem \ref{cor:single_tranjectory} and \ref{cor:quantize}).
 To our knowledge, these results are new to both RL and control literature.
 We remark that our setting has been considered in recent works of regret minimization with adaptive discretization \cite{Sinclair2023,kar2025policyzoomingadaptivediscretizationbased, maran2024noregretreinforcementlearningsmooth}.
-However, their focus is on adaptively finding the best discretization scheme, while our work focus on the statistical performance of a fixed state partition.
-We also remark a recent line of works \cite{kara2022nearoptimalityfinitememory, KSYContQLearning,karayukselNonMarkovian} connecting static discretization to learning on partially observable MDPs, and it is of independent interest to connect our results to theirs.
+However, their focus is on adaptively finding the best discretization scheme, while our work focuses on the statistical performance of a fixed state partition.
+We also remark a recent line of works \cite{kara2022nearoptimalityfinitememory, KSYContQLearning,karayukselNonMarkovian} connecting static discretization to learning on partially observable MDPs.